The Big Muff π Page

 1965

-Jeff Beck uses a MKI Tone Bender in the Yardbirds single Heart Full of Soul, released in the UK June 1965 and in the US July 1965.
+•Jeff Beck uses a MKI Tonebender pedal in the Yardbirds single Heart Full of Soul, released in the UK June 1965 and in the US July 1965.
 This song was released nearly two months before the Rolling Stones Satisfaction in the UK, and a month after it in the US.

-Maestro Fuzz-Tone (FZ-1A).
+• Maestro Fuzz-Tone (FZ-1A).
 A revised version of the 1962 Maestro Fuzz-Tone, created after the Rolling Stones popularized the Fuzz-Tone in thier hit #1 Satisfaction.
-Over 40,000 of this version were made.
+Over 40,000 of this lower powered version were made.
 Later an FZ-1B version was released, changing from Germanium transistors to Silicon.

 1966

-Tone Bender (Mark I.V) by Sola Sound of London.
+• Tone Bender (Mark I.V) by Sola Sound of London.
 A different circuit than the original '65 Tone Bender, this time with 2 transistors.
 Essentially the same curcuit as the Vox 816 Disortion Booster and the Arbiter Fuzz Face.
 It is unknown which came first, but it is likely the Tone Bender came before the Fuzz Face, and the Fuzz Face circuit was a copy of either the Vox DB or the Tone Bender.
 Gary Hurst, engineer for the Mark I Tone Bender, claims he designed this circuit in February 1966 (Gary has also stated at one time that there never was a two transistor Tone-Bender, which this is, so take that into account), and that it came before the Fuzz Face.
 The Vox DB was advertised in February '66, but it is unknown if it was on the market by then, but the Mk 1.V is known to have been on the market at least by February 1966.
-Sola may have also made this same circuit in another enclosure under the name Rangemaster Fuzzbug.
 This pedal is an oddity, since it appears to be identical to the Vox circuit, does not include the name Sola Sound on the enclosure, and was immediately replaced by the three transistor Sola Sound Tone-Bender Professional Mark II.
 It has been rumored that this was actually intended to be a Vox Tone Bender, and Vox engineer Dick Denney even claimed he gave the Beatles a proto Vox Tone Bender in 1965 that was used on Rubber Soul, recorded in late 1965.

-Tone Bender Professional Mark II by Sola Sound of London, designed by Gary Hurst.
-An upgrade to the MK I three transistor circuit.
+• Tone Bender Professional Mark II by Sola Sound of London, designed by Gary Hurst.
+An upgrade to the MK I.V, now a three transistor circuit.
 It had a much more powerful fuzz tone and became one of the most popular fuzz pedals in the UK.
-Sola also made the same pedal for Rotosound, Park as the Park Fuzz Sound, and possibly another called the Rangemaster Fuzzbug, different from the 2 transistor Fuzzbug.
+Sola also made the same pedal as the Rangemaster Fuzzbug (made previously with the MKI.V circuit), one for Rotosound, and one for Park as the Park Fuzz Sound.

 1967